clover/remote-pay-android/README.md

 For more developer documentation and information about the Semi-Integration program, please visit our [semi-integration developer documents](https://docs.clover.com/build/integration-overview-requirements/).

 ## Release Notes
+# Version 1.2.0.1

+* Modified the connector validation to better handle error conditions.
+Also added code to automatically restart the usb service should it crash or be killed by the OS for any reason.

 # Version 1.2

 * Renamed/Added/Removed a number of API operations and request/response objects to establish